Configure Storefront Search Redirects

 Phrase Match

-When the keyword phrase is enclosed in quotation marks, such as “mens shoes”, the redirect rule triggers when the customer enters mens shoes, with the words in that specific order.
+Enclose the keyword phrase in quotation marks, for example, “mens shoes”.
+The redirect rule triggers when the customer enters mens shoes, with the words in that specific order.
 It also triggers when the shopper enters other text as long as what they enter includes the exact phrase specified.

 Here are some examples.